News

 The dude with the blonde spiky hair, goatee and snarl is Ben Moody, who co-founded the band but left due to creative differences just six months after this song came out.
 Continuing with the superhero theme, he went on to contribute songs to both the Punisher and Fantastic Four soundtracks, as well as working with Avril Lavigne, Celine Dion, Lindsay Lohan and Halestorm.

 Paul McCoy’s band 12 Stones are explicitly a Christian band.
-Evanescence, in the early days, were marketed as one as well, but following Ben Moody’s departure put out a statement saying they were secular and played music for entertainment rather than spreading any sort of message.
+Evanescence, in the early days, were marketed as one as well, but following Ben’s departure put out a statement saying they were secular and played music for entertainment rather than spreading any sort of message.
 This caused them to be removed from a lot of Christian radio stations, which apparently are a thing.
-McCoy’s presence – or rather, the presence of any dude at all sharing vocal duties – was insisted upon by Evanescence’s record label.
+Paul’s presence – or rather, the presence of any dude at all sharing vocal duties – was insisted upon by Evanescence’s record label.
 Amy Lee later recounted: "It was presented to me as, 'You're a girl singing in a rock band, there's nothing else like that out there, nobody's going to listen to you.
 You need a guy to come in and sing back-up for it to be successful.'"

 Amy is on a ledge, there, and ‘ledge’ contains all the letters of her surname, so that’s interesting.